|

 legal abortions will replace illegal abortions or vice versa rather than

-that the overall abortion level will change.
-Who is at a Greater Risk for Induced Abortion?
 Many authors have tried to identify the high risk groups of women that are more prone to have abortions and although the characteristics vary from country to country, depending on the culture, the legislation, religion and TFR, some groups have been identified.
 In many developed countries, a trend for increasing abortion rates in teenagers has been observed.
 Such is the case in England in which the only age group to show a continuous increase since 1969 has been girls aged 11 to 14 years (13).
 In Japan the abortion ratio for women younger than 20 increased during the period of 1975 to 1995 from 18 % between 1976 and 1980 to 30 % between 1991 and 1995 (14).
 Another interesting observation is the fact that younger users of abortion services tend to come later in pregnancy, which carries a higher risk of complications (15).
 The risk of exposure to an unintended pregnancy and therefore an induced abortion deals also with decreasing age at first intercourse.
 A peak before menopause and between women with high parity has also been observed (16).
-How to Reduce the Mortality Rate Due to Induced Abortion?
-Ninety-five percent and 99% of all abortions performed in Africa

 and Latin America are illegal and thus often unsafe.
 In 1998, 30 unsafe